AlexBHarley/deepstream.io-website/src/tutorials/games/pong/readme.md

 ![Pong](./pong-accelerometer.png)

-Using the buttons on a touch device feels some kind of sluggish.
+Using the buttons on a touch device feels some of sluggish.
 So let's improve it by using the accelerometer instead.
 To simplify the code we replace all the code for the buttons in the controller.

 We replace the buttons with an accelerometer indicator: